PacificBiosciences/trgt/docs/tutorial.md

 ## Sort and index the outputs

-TRGT outputs are not sorted.
+TRGT genotyping outputs are not sorted.
 So you need to sort and index the VCF:

 ```bash
 bcftools sort -Ob -o sample.sorted.vcf.gz sample.vcf.gz